brianw921/ecommerce_frontend/README.md

 <LOAD SCREEN SHOT HERE>

-### Displaying product information
+### Handling Transactions
-Due to the limited scale of my project, I made it so that the user must login in order to make a purchase.
-I implemented how
+Due to the limited scale of my project, upon registration there will be a cart dediciated to that user so that information will be saved and